Akela Franklin

 Adult Student

-Parent of a 13 year old singer
+Parent of a 9 year old student

 My Commitment to Equity